-Marjorie received a BA in Classics from The University of the South (Sewanee) and graduated in 1992.
-She went straight from college to seminary and received her Masters of Divinity from the General Theological Seminary in New York City in 1995, and a D.Min. in Congregational Development from Seabury-Western Theological Seminary in 2008.
-She is married to Brent Stagnaro, an architect and inventor, and they are the proud parents of Fiona, age 7, and Zachary, age 13.
+Marjorie majored in Classical Languages and minored in theater at The University of the South (Sewanee) and graduated in 1992.
+She went straight from college to seminary and received her Masters of Divinity from the General Theological Seminary in New York City in 1995.
+She received her D.Min. in Congregational Development from Seabury-Western Theological Seminary in 2008.
+Marjorie is the proud parent of Fiona, age 14, and Zachary, age 13.
 She and her two children live in Hooksett, New Hampshire.

 Marlene Thompson – Parish Administrator

 Marlene joined the staff at Grace Church in September 2000 as parish administrator.
 She was raised in Manchester, was baptized, confirmed and married in Grace Church.
 Following high school she worked as a legal assistant for law firms in Manchester and Boston.
 While working in Boston she met and married Dick Thompson.
 She was an at home mom to their son during which time she was active in the PTAs, community television and a charter member of St. Peter’s church in Londonderry.
 She has served as clerk, warden and vestry member at St. Peter’s.
 She was a founder of the Apple Country Craft Fair and served as a part of the fair including chair for 25 years.
 She was a supervisor of the voter check list in Londonderry for 10 years.
 You can reach Marlene at: gracechurchmanchesternh@gmail.